BonoBono747/Comp6841-Project/Natas/Level-5.md

 <img width="3010" height="231" alt="image" src="https://github.com/user-attachments/assets/7e00fc0b-91f1-4a2e-a7ee-70cb46765486" />

-“Loggedin=0” seemed relevant considering that hint for this level was that the user was not logged in.
-So I turned on intercept and modified the loggedin field under the cookie tab.
+“Loggedin=0” seemed relevant, considering that the hint for this level was that the user was not logged in.
+So I turned on intercept and modified the logged-in field under the cookie tab.

 <img width="350" height="469" alt="image" src="https://github.com/user-attachments/assets/d5c08a75-9b04-430b-84f0-13a622ef7d4e" />

-I forwarded the request which gave me:
+I forwarded the request, which gave me:

 <img width="940" height="219" alt="image" src="https://github.com/user-attachments/assets/b9a110db-99c4-4d37-b565-38da5f514ef9" />